Connect with others who understand.

 Parkinson’s Disease Caregiver Guide: 5 Ways To Support Your Loved One

-Parkinson’s disease is a movement disorder that often requires long-term care as it progresses over time.
-People living with more advanced stages of Parkinson’s typically require a caregiver (often a family member) to help them with daily activities, such as eating, dressing, bathing, using the bathroom, sleeping, and moving safely around the home.
+Parkinson’s disease is a movement disorder that can progress over time and may need long-term care.
+People with more advanced stages of Parkinson’s often need a caregiver, usually a family member, to help with daily life.
+These activities can include eating, dressing, bathing, using the bathroom, getting in and out of bed, and moving safely around the house.

-One MyParkinsonsTeam member said, “My husband has had Parkinson’s for over 25 years.
-He is at stage four.
+One MyParkinsonsTeam member said, “My husband has had Parkinson’s for more than 25 years.
+He is at stage 4.
 For over a month, he has been seeing things that are not there. … We don’t share a room anymore.
 We haven’t for about three months.
-The reason is because he has very vivid dreams.”
+The reason is that he has very vivid dreams.”

 Another member commented, “I’m caring for my husband. … Each day, there is something new and different to deal with.”